coreylane/slackrock/README.md

 https://github.com/coreylane/slackrock/assets/5312939/58479fa6-6fc9-4981-8c91-102a5a8f3dfc

 ## ✨ Features
 💬 Using Amazon Bedrock [Converse API](https://aws.amazon.com/about-aws/whats-new/2024/05/amazon-bedrock-new-converse-api/) enables multi-turn conversations, allowing models to retain context of the discussion over a long period of time.
-Come back to a thread days later and pick up where you left off.
+You can come back to a thread days later and pick up where you left off.
 Currently supports interaction via @app mentions in public & private channels or sending direct messages to the bot.

 🎛️ **Customization**: Quickly evaluate and experiment with [supported models](https://docs.aws.amazon.com/bedrock/latest/userguide/conversation-inference.html#conversation-inference-supported-models-features) including Amazon Titan, Anthropic Claude, Mistral AI, Cohere Command, and Meta Llama.
 Using [Slack Bolt for Python](https://slack.dev/bolt-python/tutorial/getting-started) makes it easy to extend the Lambda code to create your own event handlers or Slack Slash Commands.